thenishant/Dagwood/README.md

     ```

 15. Now Run your appium test by using the app location from `step 13` and with from `step 14`.

+---

+## VNC Server

+In order to see whats happening with your emulator inside the container, you can use `vncviewer` from [here](https://www.realvnc.com/en/connect/download/viewer/)
+and use

+`vnc://<docker-machine ip <machine-name>>:6080`